cbajapan/swift-fcsdk-ios/Sources/FCSDK-iOS/FCSDKiOS.docc/MigratingFromLegacySDK.md

 * sdk version

-We now are using a Constants file to store constant things
+We now are using a Constants file to store constant things.

 Swift
 ```swift